JL

 What are Double Binds?

-A reworking of Gregory Bateson’s ideas
+A reworking of Gregory Bateson’s idea

 During workshops I’m often asked: What is a ‘double bind’ and why do you think “Be spontaneous!” and “Damned if I do and damned if I don’t” are not examples of double binds?